g0dEngineer/Cryptosynth/README.md

 1. Download cryptosynth plugin utils.py, and edit file by changing tempdir value (under "download_pretrained_model") to directory of the result from 4.b.
 Ensure slashes in path face this "/" way: https://bit.ly/3cBXrAE

-2. Download "Cryptosynth Aeon Communicate" plugin zip to for blender 2.91.
-At no point is an unzip required: https://bit.ly/39Dxn6m (All Cryptosynth plugins are custom for blender 2.91, and each plugin per aeon is again personalized to each Aeon)
+2. Download ["Cryptosynth Aeon Communicate" plugin zip](https://drive.google.com/file/d/1caTu2UTFpFVMt-uzFvI2I-fw-hvZgUT4/view?usp=sharing) to for blender 2.91.
+At no point is an unzip required.
+(All Cryptosynth plugins are custom for blender 2.91, and each plugin per aeon is again personalized to each Aeon)

 3. Open (2) zip with Winrar, navigate to first place where you can see files, and just drag utils.py to the zip directory Cryptosynth Aeon Communicate from (2) immediately above.
 Agree to override if prompted.
 If not prompted, replace should still have been successful.
 This replaces utils.py in plugin, with the utils.py instance containing the directory to the ai brain.
 Don't unzip, as plugin will be added with new updated zip format to blender.
 (ENSURE YOU DROP utils.py in the same place you see the existing utils.py in the zip file)